NativeScript/docs-v7/hardware/location.md

 This method lets you measure the distance between two locations in meters.

->caption Example 4: How to get distance between to too location
+> Example 4: How to get distance between to too location

 {% nativescript %}
 ```JavaScript